lmuntaner/interview-practice/react.md

 [JSX Live Compiler](https://jsbin.com/hajabex/2/edit?output)

-**When would you use a Class Component over a Functional Component?**

-If your component has state or a lifecycle method(s), use a Class component.
-Otherwise, use a Functional component.

 **What are refs in React?**

 Refs are an escape hatch which allow you to get direct access to a DOM element or an instance of a component.